 Collaboration is at the heart of Dr Epping-Jordan’s approach.
 She views her work with clients as a partnership, in which she brings expertise about the treatment of various psychological issues, and clients bring expertise about their needs, preferences, and approaches that will work for them.
 She also believes it is important to collaborate with clients’ other health-care providers, especially when clients see her for a health-related issue.

 Dr Epping-Jordan completed doctoral and post-doctoral training in clinical psychology, health psychology and behavioral medicine, and she is licensed to practice psychology in the State of Washington.
 She obtained a PhD in psychology from the University of Vermont, where she researched the psychological impact of cancer on patients and their families and worked directly with those affected by cancer.
 She also treated people with a wide range of anxiety and stress-related problems.
 Dr Epping-Jordan completed a clinical internship and post-doctoral fellowship at the University of California San Diego School of Medicine, where she received additional specialized training in health psychology, with a focus on the management of chronic pain.

 After completing her post-doctoral training, Dr Epping-Jordan spent 10 years working at the World Health Organization’s (WHO) global headquarters in Geneva, Switzerland.
 She coordinated WHO’s global program on improving health care for chronic conditions, and later served as a WHO senior adviser for Chronic Diseases and Health Promotion.
-She continues to be actively engaged with WHO on various projects and initiatives.
+She continues to be engaged with WHO on various projects and initiatives.